Why Does Attendance Matter?

 - Learn new things, develop many skills and achieve their full potential

 We expect our pupils to maintain attendance at 96% or over throughout the year as research clearly shows that pupils whose attendance drops below 90% often drop at least a GCSE grade below their ability in all subject areas.
+Students with an attendance below 92% is a cause for concern.
 We would therefore ask you to consider very carefully before deciding to keep your child off school.

 Being frequently late for school also adds up to lost learning: